STEM-In-Action Fall Follow Up: Signing Squad

-Another Friday and you know what that means?!
-Another chance to catch up with our 2020 STEM-In-Action grant recipients to see how their projects have been progressing since our National Judging and Educational Event back in June.
+Hello again!
+It's time to check in on our STEM-In-Action Grant winning teams!
+Over the next few months we will see posts from each of our winning teams to find out what they are up to this fall.
 In case you're just now tuning in, the U.S. Army Educational Outreach Program (AEOP) STEM-In-Action Grant awards eCYBERMISSION teams up to $5,000 to develop their projects into mature and scalable solutions in their community.
-Normally, we award this honorary grant to five teams, but this year ten teams took home the prestigious award.
-This week we're heading south to North Carolina to catch up with ChargerPlastics and see how they are bettering their Charlotte community.
+Typically we award this honorary grant to five teams, but this year ten teams took home the prestigious award.
+The next team we're catching up with is SigningSquad!

 ________________________________________________________________________________Hello engineers!
 Welcome to the SigningSquad’s first blog post since receiving the STEM-In-Action Grant.
 The team, located in Ashburn VA, consists of high schoolers Jagadeepram Maddipatla and Rishi Athavale.
 Participants of eCYBERMISSION since 6th grade, we were prompted through AEOP to continue providing meaningful contributions to our communities.
 As the past year was mostly virtual, our project was poised around strengthening connections between varying groups of the community; through our research, we discovered that 8.8 to 10% of our community is deaf or hard of hearing.
 Further research revealed the numerous ways in which the communication gap between the deaf and non-deaf community impacts availability of opportunities; for example, jobs or a relatively proper education.
 Utilizing the subset of computer vision, we decided to create a communication bridge.